zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |      Load Character             |  CH    |    60         |      ```LC, R1 [A,R2]```               |      GE      |

-Register R1 is cleared to zero, and the character at the effective address is loaded into bits 24 through 31.
-The loaded value is compared to zero and either the G or E bit of the CCR set.
+Register R1 is cleared to _zero_, and the character at the effective address is loaded into bits 24 through 31.
+The loaded value is compared to zero and either the `G` or `E` bit of the CCR set.

 ### 5. LNR